 Thermally Activated Delayed Fluorescence (TADF) is a process for generating fluorescence from electrons in the triplet state.
-Fluorescence from triplet states is forbidden, but electrons in TADF emitters can use surrounding thermal energy to first transition to the excited singlet state.
-The process through which this happens, reverse intersystem crossing, is slow, and hence the resulting fluorescence is 'delayed’.
+Fluorescence from triplet states is forbidden, however, electrons in TADF emitters can use surrounding thermal energy to transition electrons from the excited triplet to the excited singlet state.
+This is referred to as ‘reverse intersystem crossing’.
+It is a slow system which leads to the resulting fluorescence to be ‘delayed’.

-TADF allows higher photoluminescence quantum yields to be achieved, and therefore has significant implications for OLEDs.
+TADF has significant implications for OLEDs as it allows higher photoluminescence quantum yields to be achieved.

 - Low Price

 £1150With Free Shipping